Loyalists/gflh2/README.md

 [Developer console](https://callofduty.fandom.com/wiki/Developer_console)

 # Disclaimer
 The mod is provided as-is and the contributors are not liable for any damage resulting from it.
-USE THE MOD AT YOUR OWN RISK.
+USE IT AT YOUR OWN RISK.